...And Justice For All: The Album That Made Me

 What It Meant

 There in that moment, with grunge rolling down from Seattle and frustrated Ohioans about to ball-gag culture with earnest industrial kink (Nine Inch Nails), Metallica stood singular.
-Their sound, built on gloriously crackling Mesa Boogie amps, Gibson and ESP guitars, and the merciless double bass drums…it was a powerful and intoxicating moment.
+Their sound, built on gloriously (Ride the…) lightning-infused Mesa Boogie amps, Gibson and ESP guitars, and the merciless double bass drums…it was a powerful and intoxicating sound.
 When the Black Album arrived on CD a year or so later, they were still a huge band in my life.
 Even through the mainstream crossover, they were a factor.
 Four years later they’d be a non-event for me (ahem, “Load”) and then their legal misadventures made them positively unrelatable.

 But that night, before “20/20,” this was the coolest band on the planet.
 I believed it completely.